-- Full-time education in classes of pure year groups, with additional help and support through a differentiated curriculum; - In-class support with additional adult assistance. - Additional support groups providing 1 to 1 or small-group intervention where necessary.
+- Full-time education in classes of pure year groups, with additional help and support through an adapted curriculum; - In-class support with additional adult assistance. - Additional support groups providing 1 to 1 or small-group intervention where necessary. - A small resourced provision area, The Nest, to provide appropriate provision for children with more complex needs.